Readings for Sociology 20033

 [Optional] Former All-American swimmer Riley Gaines is crusading against trans athletes in women's sports.
 Olympic silver medalist Brooke Forde says Lia Thomas has followed the rules and she has no problem with racing against her.

 [Optional] A transgender college swimmer shattered records, sparking debates about fairness.
+Louisa Thomas tells the story of The Trans Swimmer Who Won too Much - Lia Thomas.

 [Optional] Transgender women aren't the only ones facing bans in sports.
 Because of shifting rules Intersex athletesa with naturally elevated levels of testosterone face bans too.